RubenPauwels1/garage-door-remote/readme.md

 # Garage Door Remote

-Garage door opener is a garage door remote uses the following technologies:
+Garage door opener is a garage door remote and uses the following technologies:

   - NodeJS
   - node-wiring-pi